The call for papers is now closed.

 - The Conference Proceedings, which will be published Open Access immediately following the Conference;

-- Submitted to one of the two partner Emerald journal titles; or
+- Submitted to one of the two partner Emerald Green OA journals: Global Knowledge, Memory and Communication and Performance Measurement and Metrics;

 - Submitted to a Gold Open Access journal, click here for our suggestions